Experts of the company successfully deployed an IP Internet Protocol-based telephony solution onto the motor vessel.

 - Cisco IP Phones that serve as endpoints.
 All Cisco IP Phones contain a built-in data switch that allows users to connect computers to the network, thus reducing the number of ports required on the Catalyst switches.

-- Cisco Aironet 1200 Access points provide QoS for Cisco 7920 WiFi IP phones
+- Cisco Aironet 1200 Access points provide QoS for Cisco wifi enabled IP phones

 All the systems deployed have been configured for remote administration and management.
 Management tasks can be performed from any computer on the network with Telnet or HTTP browser access.